 After graduating from high school, Ashley attended York College of Pennsylvania to study Sport Management and compete on their Track and Field team for two years.
 There, she earned the Capital Athletic Conference All-Academic award twice.
 She transferred to West Chester University where she is received her Bachelors of Science in Kinesiology; Health and Physical Education as well as a Teacher Certification.
 Ashley was a skilled lacrosse and field hockey athlete for 6 years prior to college.
 Since graduating from WCU, Ashley has joined Fusion as a full time member of our business assisting in a wide variety of roles.

-Fusion’s model is an all-encompassing premier resource for committed lacrosse players to become the most successful players they can be.
-We believe that we’ve built an exceptional program for committed lacrosse players and their families.
-Our plans are to build and sustain our success by always doing it the right way.
+An all-encompassing premier resource for committed lacrosse players to become the most successful players they can be.
+Our model has specifically been designed for the hard working, committed, and passionate lacrosse player.
+We will build and sustain our success and deliver our model by always doing things the right way.

 - Coaching.
 The key separator at Fusion.
-We accept the knowledge that a coach can monumentally not only affect a players and teams development, but more importantly their psyche, character and confidence.
+We believe that a coach can monumentally not only affect a teams and players development, but as importantly have an impact on their psyche, character and confidence as well.
 With that knowledge, Fusion has built a staff that is fully equipped to mentor players through their whole youth careers on and off the field.
 First and foremost, Fusion has recruited coaches that are high character individuals, winners in life, and fiercely passionate about coaching and working with kids.
-Not only are we lucky enough to have those types of coaches on staff full time, but additionally our staff may also be most athletically decorated lacrosse club lacrosse coaches in the country.
+Not only are we lucky enough to have those types of coaches on staff full time, but additionally we may also be the most decorated lacrosse club lacrosse coaches in the country.